ytbryan/aka/README.md

 Built for your terminal's happiness and productivity.

-aka makes temperory alias a thing of the past.

-aka removes the irritation of opening the text editor, adding alias manually and sourcing the dot file just so you can create permanent terminal shortcut.

 #### What's in the package?
 - Add, remove, edit aliases on the fly.
 - Manage them without opening your text editor.